Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 - the pitch
 - the world logic
-- the character's role and contradiction
+- the character's role and defining contradiction
 - the relationship premise
 - the likely archetypal distortions
 - the behavioral logic